 Prepare any of the following documents applicable to the endorsement you are applying for before you begin your Registry application:

-- Obtain a Criminal Background Check Record or DCF Final Eligibility Letter dated within the last 5 years.
+- Obtain a Criminal Background Check Record or a copy of the results of a background check from the DOJ/FBI dated within the last 5 years.
 The Wisconsin Registry requires a name-based criminal background record check for all Registered, Tiered, and Specialist 2 & 3 Trainers.
 This requirement will help maintain the integrity of the Wisconsin Registry and the community of approved Trainers.

 - Documentation of training hours of experience.
 This information is self-reported.
 One’s entire history of experience is not needed – just a list that demonstrates the minimum requirement has been met.